vodquang96/django-anymail/docs/sending/django_email.rst

 You can still examine the message's :attr:`~message.AnymailMessage.anymail_status` property after the send to determine the status of each recipient.

-You can disable this exception by setting :setting:`ANYMAIL_IGNORE_RECIPIENT_STATUS` to `True` in your settings.py, which will cause Anymail to treat any non-API-error response from your ESP as a successful send.
+You can disable this exception by setting :setting:`"IGNORE_RECIPIENT_STATUS" <ANYMAIL_IGNORE_RECIPIENT_STATUS>` to `True` in your settings.py `ANYMAIL` dict, which will cause Anymail to treat *any* response from your ESP (other than an API error) as a successful send.

 .. note::

-    Many ESPs don't check recipient status during the send API call.
+    Most ESPs don't check recipient status during the send API call.
 For example, Mailgun always queues sent messages, so you'll never catch :exc:`AnymailRecipientsRefused` with the Mailgun backend.

-    For those ESPs, use Anymail's :ref:`delivery event tracking <event-tracking>` if you need to be notified of sends to blacklisted or invalid emails.
+    You can use Anymail's :ref:`delivery event tracking <event-tracking>` if you need to be notified of sends to suppression-listed or invalid emails.